ArctosDB/documentation-wiki/_how_to/How-to-Create-a-Locality.markdown

  ![](https://raw.githubusercontent.com/ArctosDB/documentation-wiki/gh-pages/tutorial_images/locality/higher%20geog%20pick%20list.jpg)

- - You will be returned to the Create Locality Form, bit the higher geography you selected will appear in the "pick geography" field.
+ - You will be returned to the Create Locality Form, but now, the higher geography you selected will appear in the "pick geography" field.

  ![](https://raw.githubusercontent.com/ArctosDB/documentation-wiki/gh-pages/tutorial_images/locality/create%20locality%20with%20HG.jpg)